Bearing Buddy® fallen off or stolen?

 Standard dust caps are a compression or taper fit.
 The outside of the lip is larger than the profile of the lip of the dust cap.
 The inside ID of a hub can vary by 0.2mm.

-Therefore, pressure keeps the dust cap in position thereby making a compression fit flexible enough to make a good seal with variation in hub sizes.
+Therefore, the pressure keeps the dust cap in position thereby making a compression fit flexible enough to make a good seal with variation in hub sizes.

 Bearing Buddy® is a machine fit as opposed to a compression fit.
 Machine fit sizes are not as flexible as compression fits.